IsaiaScope/Iso_Obsidian_2.0/React Native/Data/Theory.md

 Expo help during develop building apps that can run as expo go app so in that enviroinment devloping is easy but u can still build standalone apps that can be published in stores

 build expo provide a good solution for building apps but less configurable, then `bare` configuration, get creating a new project as `minimal` template. then again is possible to build app without expo but is more expensive and complex

+expo eas to build the app in the cloud and publishing